Michelleoc/pands-project/README.md

 If there are features that are highly correlated, then training an algorithm with all the features will reduce the accuracy.
 Therefore features selection needs to be done carefully.
 The iris dataset has a low number of featues (4) but still we will see the correlation.

-Using the heatmap feature in Seaborn, we show the values on the heatmap, insert "annot = True" and use cmap to pick the colour palette of your choice
+Using the heatmap feature in Seaborn, we show the values on the heatmap by inserting "annot = True" and use cmap to pick the colour palette of my choice.

     print(iris_df.corr())